-Thirty-three-year-old Francis Hanson died this date, September 18th, in 1843 of a Tetanus infection and was buried at Bethel Burying Ground.
-Mr. Hanson was hit by a train as he was crossing the tracks in the Camden, New Jersey rail yard and sustained a compound fracture of one of his legs.
-He was transported to Pennsylvania Hospital and died shortly thereafter of an infection that resulted in Lockjaw.
+Thirty-three-year-old Francis Hanson died this date, September 18th, in 1843 of a tetanus infection and was buried at Bethel Burying Ground.
+Mr. Hanson was hit by a train as he was crossing the tracks in the Camden, New Jersey railroad yard and sustained a compound fracture of one of his legs.
+He was transported to Pennsylvania Hospital and eventually died of an infection.

-Mr. and Ms. Hanson lived near the intersection of 2nd and Catharine Streets next to the Delaware River waterfront and just two blocks from the Bethel Burying Ground.
+Mr. and Ms. Hanson lived near the intersection of 2nd and Catharine Streets next to the Delaware River waterfront and just three blocks from the Bethel Burying Ground.